Adams Hemphill Neighborhood Park – Concept Planning

-The City of Austin is creating a concept plan for potential future improvements to Adams Hemphill Neighborhood Park.
-That's because we are proposing to install two stormwater ponds at the park.
+The City of Austin is creating a concept plan for potential future improvements to Adams-Hemphill Neighborhood Park.
+That's because we are proposing to install two stormwater detention basins at the park.
 This effort is part of a project to reduce the risk of flooding between 45th and 33rd Streets.
-The concept plan will help identify ways to maximize the enjoyment of the park for those who live and work nearby.
+The concept plan is meant to help guide us in the design of the basins to maximize the enjoyment of the park for those who live and work nearby.

 Proposed Changes to the Park